JuliaLang/julia/stdlib/Dates/docs/src/index.md

 31 days
 ```

-Compound methods are provided, as they provide a measure of efficiency if multiple fields are
-needed at the same time:
+Compound methods are provided because it is more efficient to access multiple fields at the same time than individually:

 ```jldoctest tdate
 julia> Dates.yearmonth(t)